-On our website we maintain a list of registries responsible for the other top-level domains around the world.
+The international organisation IANA is responsible for delegating top-level domains.
+On their webside, you can see a complete list of all the top-level domains in the world.
 Use this list if you need to contact someone about a domain name outside .no.

 What happens when a domain name is looked up?